Riding the Trend or Protecting Profits | Cerus Corporation (CERS)

 CERS’s Market Performance

-CERS stocks went up by 7.65% for the week, with a monthly jump of 8.76% and a quarterly performance of 5.24%, while its annual performance rate touched -32.59%.
-The volatility ratio for the week stands at 4.42% while the volatility levels for the past 30 days are set at 4.61% for Cerus Corporation.
-The simple moving average for the period of the last 20 days is 7.64% for CERS stocks with a simple moving average of -9.59% for the last 200 days.
+CERS stocks went down by -2.13% for the week, with a monthly jump of 7.55% and a quarterly performance of 15.36%, while its annual performance rate touched -39.35%.
+The volatility ratio for the week stands at 4.43% while the volatility levels for the past 30 days are set at 4.62% for Cerus Corporation.
+The simple moving average for the period of the last 20 days is 4.72% for CERS stocks with a simple moving average of -10.72% for the last 200 days.

 Analysts’ Opinion of CERS